'Letting Turkish company control 66% of KIA simply means you’ve sold it' – PSWU

 The Deputy General Secretary of the Public Services Workers Union (PSWU) of the Trades Union Congress (TUC), Mr John Sampa, has said if a proposed strategic partnership agreement between the Ghana Airport Company Limited (GACL) and TAM-SUMMA Consortium, a Turkish company, concerning the management of the Kotoka International Airport is approved, the deal will force the hands of the government into privatising the national asset.

-Mr Sampa said per some documents available to the PSWU, the government of Ghana will control only 34 per cent shares of KIA if the deal gets the nod.
+Mr Sampa said per some documents available to the ICU, the government of Ghana will control only 34 percent shares of KIA if the deal gets the nod.

 According to him, even though the government has denied that KIA is being sold, the agreement, as it stands, will make the private company the majority shareholder.